Skip to Content

 The student has the right to appeal the decision of the relevant Chair to an Academic Offences Committee, although there is no appeal against the decision to refer a case to an Academic Offences Committee or to refer the case to the Director of Education and Student Services.
 The outcome letter should signpost the student to their right to appeal (on grounds) within ten working days of receipt of this letter.
 The outcome letter should also signpost the student to the Appeal to the Academic Offences Committee Form and should highlight the support available from Advice SU and the Student Wellbeing Service.

-• Penalties available to a Chair of the Board of Examiners
+• Major Offences: Penalties available to a Chair of the Board of Examiners

 i. a written warning

 ii.
-Declare the relevant work submitted as null and void and permit the student to re-do the component with no further penalty (i.e. the full mark obtained is allowed to stand).
+Declare the relevant work submitted as null and void and permit the student to re-do the component (for that attempt) with no further penalty (i.e. the full mark obtained is allowed to stand).

 iii.
-Declare the relevant work submitted as null and void and permit the student to re-do the component for a maximum of the pass mark;
+Declare the relevant work submitted as null and void and permit the student to re-do the component (for that attempt) for a maximum of the pass mark;

-v. refer the case to an Academic Offences Committee.
+v. refer the case to the Academic Offences Committee.

-• Penalties available to a Chair of the SPRC
+• Major Offences: Penalties available to a Chair of the School Postgraduate Research Committee (SPRC)

 i. a written warning

-iii. refer the case to an Academic Offences Committee.
+iii. refer the case to the Academic Offences Committee.

 • Academic Offences Committee